-The Sant’Anna Plant is an avant-garde model of sustainability in the heart of the Maritime Alps along the border between Piedmont and France.
+The Sant’Anna plant is an avant-garde model of sustainability in the heart of the Maritime Alps along the border between Piedmont and France.
 It is constructed according to sustainable architecture and green building principles.
 The structure is prevalently made of wood and stone and respects the styles and materials traditionally used in the peaceful alpine valley of Vinadio.
-The area extends across 60 thousand square metres, with an altitude about 1000 metres in the part where the mountains create a large natural plateau.
+The area extends across 60 thousand square metres, with an altitude about 900 metres in the part where the mountains create a large natural plateau.
 Its production site is internationally recognized, studied and visited by many high caliber companies.

-Fonti di Vinadio has one of the largest production plants in the world
+Acqua Sant'Anna has one of the largest production plants in the world

 As you enter the facility, order and grandeur rush through your lungs: a real mountain of water unveils before your eyes, dancing with technology and organization.
-Bottling lines are fully automated, and they are capable – thanks to a new technological business developed purposely for Sant’Anna – of producing all formats from the half-liter (16.9 fl. oz.) to the 2-liter (67.6 fl. oz.) bottle, with a production output up to 54,000 bottles/hour.
-One of such lines, granting a production output up to 81,000 bottles per hour, is currently the fastest in the world.
+Bottling lines are fully automated, and they are capable – thanks to a new technological business developed purposely for Sant’Anna – of producing all formats of water from the half-liter (16.9 fl. oz.) to the 2-liter (67.6 fl. oz.) bottle, with a production output up to 54,000 bottles/hour.
+One of such lines, granting a production output up to 81,000 bottles per hour, is among the fastest in the world.